 - Mentorship: Fully 53 percent of millennial workers stated that having a mentor would help them improve and become more productive employees.
 Offering a mentoring or apprenticeship program not only serves a functional need, but it also helps to bring people together and form tighter personal and professional connections throughout the organization.

 - Volunteerism: More than any other generation, Millennials want to give back.
-In a recent study a whopping 39 percent of millennials said that a company’s volunteer policy will influence their decision on whether or not to apply.
+In a recent study, a whopping 88 percent of millennials said that their job is more fulfilling when employers provide opportunities to make a positive impact.
 Even more, 55 percent stated that it would affect their decision on whether or not to accept an offer.

 - Transparency: Being a generation that values collaboration and being treated like a partner, millennials want to be secure in knowing how the company operates.
 Some companies are even going so far as to post salaries and pay structures.
 While not every organization can go that far, by removing barriers to organizational layers and improving transparency, millennials will be more motivated employees.